-With the summer holiday around the corner and likely a lot of driving
+With the holidays around the corner and likely a lot of driving ahead

-ahead of you, child safety should be in the forefront of your mind.
-But
+of you, child safety should be in the forefront of your mind.
+But what,

-what, with all the preparations and planning to do, it might be the
+with all the holiday preparations and crazy shopping to do, it might be

-last thing you are thinking about.
-We’ve put together some great tips –
+the last thing you are thinking about.
+We’ve put together some great

-with the help of The Car Seat Lady - for you to keep in mind this summer when you are buckling in your kids.
+tips – with the help of The Car Seat Lady - for you to keep in mind this season when you are buckling in your kids.

 There are two basic types of car seats; rear facing and front facing.
 But which do you use and when is it best to use each type?
 We’ve got some straightforward answers for you here.